asuarezc/Asc.Utils.Needle/README.md

 ```

 ### More info
-See INeddleWorker interface to get more info about how to use this utility
+See INeddleWorker and IMasterNeddleWorker interfaces to get more info about how to use this utility

 ## Icon from Flaticon:
 <a href="https://www.flaticon.com/free-icons/sew" title="sew icons">Sew icons created by Pixel perfect - Flaticon</a>